department-of-veterans-affairs/va.gov-team/products/facilities/medical-centers/design/h1-intro-text.md

 **/register-for-care**
 - **H1:** Register for care
-- **Intro text:** Register to get care at one of our VA Pittsburgh health care locations.
+- **Intro text:** Register to get care at one of our VA Pittsburgh health care facilities.
 Not yet enrolled in VA health care?
 We can help you apply in person or get started online.

 **/billing-insurance**
 - **H1:** Billing and insurance